-At Ontario eSecondary (OES) a student can register for any course at any time during the year and work at their own pace within the six-month timeframe we allot to each course.
-All courses contains materials such as PowerPoints, videos, PDFs and interactive content guided by instructional content covering Ontario curriculum expectations.
+At Ontario eSecondary (OES), a Ministry of Education inspected online high school, a student can register for an online course at any time.
+Once registered, they work at their own pace and schedule within the twelve-month timeframe we allot to each course.
+This means a student could complete the course in 4 weeks, 12 months or anytime in between!
+All of our online courses contain materials such as PowerPoints, videos, PDFs and interactive content guided by certified instructors covering Ontario curriculum expectations.

 Once the course is finished, Ontario eSecondary (OES) will send official embossed copies of the final report card to the student’s home address and to the student’s home school where it is to be added to the list of courses on the Ontario Student Transcript (OST).
 If the Ontario Student Record (OSR) is maintained by the school it is their responsibility of that publicly funded or private school to update the transcript (OST).